Last Updated on

 Since the essential oils are highly concentrated, it is not recommended to apply them in their pure form directly to your skin.
-In order to experience better results, you should use small amounts of these oils diluted in water, massage lotion, or with a carrier oil.
-Use of aromatherapy oils could be in following methods.
+To experience better results, you should use small amounts of these oils diluted in water, massage lotion, or with a carrier oil.
+The use of aromatherapy oils could be in the following methods.

 Baths – Adding aromatherapy oils to your bath is the easiest way to obtain their health benefits.
 Simply add several drops to the bathwater and mix well before submerging yourself.

-Lotions/Creams – You can add a few drops of essential oil to your favorite carrier lotion or cream, namely; Shea butter, cocoa butter, any unscented lotion base where you can create your own fragrant blend) in order to stimulate healing properties.
+Lotions/Creams – You can add a few drops of essential oil to your favorite carrier lotion or cream, namely; Shea butter, cocoa butter, any unscented lotion base where you can create your fragrant blend) to stimulate healing properties.

 Why do People Looking for Aromatherapy Massage?

 Aromatherapy massage is particularly addressed to conditions involving stress and improving emotionally-related conditions.